sagerg/portfolio/README.md

 ## Quick Start

-Download and run this application on your local server:
+Download and run this application in development mode on your local server:

 ```
 $ git clone https://github.com/sagerg/portfolio.git